 You can also consider being a Chamber Ambassador for the Chamber of Commerce, which makes you responsible for attending networking events to officially greet new members and introduce them to existing members.
 This gives you an opportunity to share your contact information with possible leads or those who might refer leads to you.

 Offering a class for a specific and common problem can be a great way to magnetize certain kinds of leads.
 You will establish yourself as an expert in front of people who are actively looking for help.
 In addition, you’ll be able to collect their contact information during registration or sign-in to continually follow up.

 Find a real estate topic that people find complex or difficult to understand and offer a talk about it.
 You could offer:

 - First-time homebuyer’s class

 - How to get the most money from your listing

 - How to increase the resale value of your home

 11. Let Future Agents Shadow You

-Future agents can become sources of lucrative leads.
-To make the most of these contacts, offer to mentor one.
-Alternately, have them shadow you for a day so they get an in-depth look at the life of an agent.
-They’ll be likely to repay you for your kindness in the future with warm leads.
+Future agents can become sources of lucrative leads—but most agents only view them as competition.
+Instead, you can make the most of these relationships and offer mentorship.
+Alternatively, have them shadow you for a day so they get an in-depth look at the life of an agent.

 12. Recycle Older Leads